Latest Project Update

 An Emerging Australian Icon

-It includes the construction of a 15.6 million tonne per annum (MTPA) liquefied natural gas (LNG) plant on Barrow Island and a domestic gas plant with the capacity to supply 300 terajoules of gas per day to Western Australia.
+It includes a 15.6 million tonne per annum (MTPA) liquefied natural gas (LNG) plant on Barrow Island and a domestic gas plant with the capacity to supply 300 terajoules of gas per day to Western Australia.

-Gorgon LNG will be off loaded via a 2.1 kilometre long loading jetty for transport to international markets.
+Gorgon LNG is offloaded via a 2.1 kilometre long loading jetty for transport to international markets.
 The domestic gas will be piped to the Western Australian mainland.

 The project also includes the design, construction and operation of facilities to inject and store CO2 into a deep reservoir unit - known as the Dupuy Formation - more than two kilometres beneath Barrow Island.
 This will reduce greenhouse gas emissions from the project by approximately 40 percent.
 The Australian government has committed $60 million to the Gorgon Carbon Dioxide Injection Project as part of the Low Emissions Technology Demonstration Fund.